Steve-O-Cassels/gear-size-calculator/README.md

 console.log(result);

 ```
-This is exemplified in the following test:
+This is exemplified in the following test (assertions omitted):
 ```
 'test can generate gear sizes for multiple chainrings and cassettes in inches': (test) -> chainRings = [39,53]